dyagzy/alx-pre_course/README.md

 # alx-pre_course
-This is an ALX SE Git practice repository
+I'm now a ALX Student, this is my first repository as a full-stack engineer